jeffreytung7/strapi-provider-upload-cloudflare-r2/README.md

 The R2_BUCKET is the name of the R2 bucket you create, as seen on the Cloudflare R2 dashboard.
 The R2_ACCOUNT_ID is also on that dashboard.

-The R2_WORKER_URL is the full URL of the worker you have to make to set the bucket as public (must include http:// or https://, must not include / at the end of URL. eg: https://myworker.worker.dev).
-Easiest way to do that is [here](https://github.com/kotx/render).
-Note: for Github Actions you set the secrets in your github repo > Settings > Secrets
+The R2_PUBLIC_URL is the full URL of bucket as public which is found in Cloudflare R2 Settings (must include http:// or https://, must not include / at the end of URL. eg: https://pub-b627.r2.dev).

-Currently there is no way to set R2 buckets as public without binding it to a worker.

-After you load up Strapi and upload an image, it will be publically available at R2_WORKER_URL/name_of_the_img_file.png
+After you load up Strapi and upload an image, it will be publically available at R2_PUBLIC_URL/name_of_the_img_file.png

 ### Provider Configuration